 I love Lucie’s straightforward tone and her personal voice.
 Prior to reading this article, I did not know that she is a certified Child Passenger Safety Technician.
 I definitely trust licensed CPSTs to give the best car seat advice available.
 Reading her infant car seat reviews, I get a sense that she’s really familiar with the different models and their quirks.
-Her rave review of the Uppababy Mesa in Henry made that car seat a top contender for me, even though it doesn’t have the European style load leg or the European belt path, which are some nice features on other luxury car seats.
+Her rave review of the Uppababy Mesa in Henry made that car seat a top contender for me.
 Lucie is well-regarded and really knows her stuff!

 NHSTA Ease of Use Ratings